 Another must-see in Nerja is the Gardens of Capistrano Playa, adding color to the elegant white villas occupying the neighborhood.

 Tarifa belongs to the province of Cadiz and is at the south tip of the Iberian Peninsula.
-Despite its smallness in size, Tarifa is frequented by visitors, especially for its watersports activities.
+Despite its small size, Tarifa is frequented by visitors, especially for its watersports activities.

 The sand is pristine, the waves inviting, and the atmosphere in its purest state.
 Some of the cool activities you can do in Tarifa include stand-up paddling, surfing, windsurfing, and kitesurfing.